-In my recent post about homemade, whole wheat filo/phyllo, I teased you with a sneak peek at one of the delicious vegetable pies I’ve been making with this great pastry.
-I got fervent requests for the recipe.
-So here it is!
+In my recent post about homemade, whole wheat filo/phyllo, I teased you with a sneak peek of the delicious Greek courgette vegetable pie I’ve been making with this great pastry.
+Here it is!

 Today’s recipe uses fairly similar seasonings to the one I posted to fill börek, though that one was much more cheese-heavy and had a spinach and mushroom base – you can certainly use that to fill a pie if you fancy.
 This filling crams even more vegetables in and stars both spinach and courgette.